DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-23-letting-users-change-and-delete-notes.md

 The user can edit the note then click the ‘Update note’ button.
 They‘re taken back to the notes page, which has a success message saying ‘Note updated’.

 If the user clicks to delete a note then they’re taken to a page which asks them to confirm that they want to delete it.
-The page gives the note text.
+The page shows the note.

 The user can click the red ‘Delete note’ button to delete the note.
 They’re taken back to the notes page, which has a success message saying ‘Note deleted’.